 - Hunger: This is perfectly normal and the meowing should cease once the cat has been fed.
 However, if the cat constantly asks for food, even though it is being fed an adequate diet then it is advisable you see your veterinarian as there may be a medical reason for this.

-- Estrus: A female cat in heat will "call" regularly.
+- Estrus: An entire (undesexed) female cat in heat will call regularly.
+Once she has been spayed, this behaviour will stop.

 - New kitten: If you have just obtained your kitten it may meow excessively for the first few days.
 Leaving his mother and siblings and moving into a new house with new owners is a huge change to your kitten.